sparker888/wri-case-study/src/app/page.md

 ### Additional Objectives

-I am pleased to report that we have achieved or are in the process of achieving a number of additional objectives:
+As the developer, I also set my sights on achieving a number of additional objectives more specifically related to the code and user experience:

 #